maudes/cv/docs/projects/dailydose.md

 ## Achievements

-- **Accelerated Backend Development**: Successfully delivered critical backend modules, including admin user and user settings controllers, entirely from scratch within an extremely compressed timeline, ensuring modularity and maintainability for future expansions.
+- **Accelerated Backend Development**: Successfully delivered critical backend modules, including admin user, admin dashboard, and user settings controllers, entirely from scratch within an extremely compressed timeline, ensuring modularity and maintainability for future expansions.

 - **Scalable Architecture Design**: Contributed to the design and implementation of a scalable backend architecture using Flask and SQLAlchemy, which facilitated smooth integration with frontend templates and provides a robust foundation for future feature expansion.